green suspension bridge in Vancouver, B.C.

 Obtain Your Marriage Certificate

 You will need a government-issued marriage certificate as proof of your marriage.
-Remember that the certificate will be filed in court and will not be returned to you.
+Remember that the certificate will be filed in court and not returned to you.

-If you don’t have your marriage certificate, please get in touch with the vital statistics office in the jurisdiction where you were married.
+If you don’t have your marriage certificate, please contact the vital statistics office in the jurisdiction where you were married.
 We can help you obtain it, depending on where you got married.
 You can find more information about our Marriage Certificate Service.

-Most importantly, a marriage certificate issued by a religious institution, or one that is laminated or not original, will not be accepted by the court.
+Most importantly, the court will not accept a marriage certificate issued by a religious institution, one that is laminated, or one that is not original.

 Non-English Marriage Certificate

 Your non-English marriage certificate must be translated into English.
-We suggest contacting a translator familiar with court requirements or using our translation service.
-Further information can be found on our website here: Marriage Certificate Translation Service.
+You can contact a translator familiar with court requirements or use our translation service.
+Further information is available on our website: Marriage Certificate Translation Service.

 Marriage Certificate Cannot Be Obtained

-You can still get a divorce, but you must provide an affidavit that describes the facts of the marriage and the reason(s) a marriage certificate cannot be obtained.
+You can still get a divorce, but you must provide an affidavit describing the facts of the marriage and the reason(s) a marriage certificate cannot be obtained.
 We can help you draft the affidavit, so please get in touch with us for a quote.

 Court Filing Fees

-When you file documents at the court registry, a fee known as a filing fee is charged.
+A filing fee is charged when you file documents at the court registry.
 In the case of divorce, there are two mandatory filing fees and one optional fee.
-The first filing fee is $210, while the second filing fee is $80.
+The first filing fee is $210, while the second is $80.
 If you choose to obtain a divorce certificate, which is not mandatory, there is a court fee of $40 for each certificate.

-Please note that the court filing fee is not included in our divorce plans.
-You can pay the fees through our online store using a credit card or by money order when submitting your forms to us.
+Please note that our divorce plans do not include the court filing fee.
+When you submit your forms to us, you can pay the fees through our online store using a credit card or money order.

 The Types of Divorce Applications in B.C.